Alimony Law & Spousal Support in Divorce

 The entire point of marrying someone is to intertwine your life with their life.
 That emotional connection is what makes divorce so stressful.
 But you have also intertwined your finances with your spouse’s, and untangling them is exceptionally tricky.

-Split Simple's attorney-mediators understand all relevant laws governing divorce, especially those related to financial matters.
-We will be able to forge an agreement on the economic issues that address both parties' concerns.
+Split Simple’s attorney-mediators in Denver understand all relevant laws governing divorce, especially those related to financial matters.
+We will be able to forge an agreement on the economic issues that address both parties’ concerns.

 During mediation, we deal with financial issues that include: